fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

       "port": "${port}",
       "launch": {
         "remote": {
-          "container": "${container}", // Docker container id or name to exec into to.
+          "container": "${container}", // Docker container id or name to exec into.

           // Command to launch the debuggee and attach the debugger;
           // %CMD% replaced with the remote-cmdLine configured in the launch